ijunaid8989/extractor/README.md

 SnapShot Extractor
 ==================

-This is a tool for [Evercam](http://evercam.io/) specifically build to extract images for a camera from SeaweedFS servers.
+This is a tool for [Evercam](http://evercam.io/) specifically build to extract images for a camera from SeaweedFS server.

 **Core Dependencies**